 Abuja experiences what is known as a tropical wet and dry climate, with a humid rainy season distinct from its dry season.
 Along with the tropical temperatures, expats report that the people are equally warm and friendly.

-Of course, it’s important to maintain some perspective and to realise that expat life in Nigeria’s capital can be challenging and one of extreme and unbalanced privilege.
-Given all the pros and cons of living in Abuja, with an open mind, it’s possible to work hard and live comfortably in this West African capital.
+It's important to maintain some perspective and to realise that expat life in Nigeria’s capital can be challenging and one of extreme and unbalanced privilege.
+Given all the pros and cons of moving to Abuja, with an open mind, it’s possible to work hard and live comfortably in this West African capital.

 Expat Health Insurance